Abinash-Anand/Emergency-Alert-System/README.md

 ## 💡 Why We Built It

 Emergencies require speed, clarity, and accessibility.
-RapidReach ensures that:
+EMS ensures that:

 - **Anyone** can report an emergency in seconds.
 - **First responders** get live, detailed updates.